contact-nat/restlet-sites/modules/com.restlet/tech-doc/dhc/guide/03_drive/04_import-export/01_import-projects.md

 ## HAR import example

-You may be willing to import the requests from a webpage.
+You may be willing to import requests from a webpage.
 Let's try it with our restlet.com webpage:

 From Chrome's **Network** tab, right click and select **Copy all as HAR**.